ChemuruLasya/MyProjects/README.md

 ## About

 Hi, I’m Lasya!
 I have an analytical background in Mechanics and am currently completing the IBM Data Analyst Professional Certification on Coursera while awaiting onboarding at TCS.
-My passion lies in Data Analytics and Machine Learning, where I enjoy transforming complex datasets into meaningful insights that drive business decisions.
+My passion lies in Data Analytics and Machine Learning, where I enjoy transforming complex datasets into meaningful insights that drive business decisions.I worked as an Intern at Synchrony Financial about 6 months and gained hands-on experience in BigData tools that includes PySpark, Hadoop, Apache Hive, BitBucket and Tableau.

 I have a strong foundation in SQL, Python, data analytics, and visualization tools.I’ve sharpened my skills through case study competitions, earning runner-up in Data Doyen (IMT Ghaziabad).
-My portfolio includes projects integrating analytics and ML, keeping pace with evolving technologies.
-My experience in pattern recognition, trend analysis, and visualization strengthens my ability to solve real-world business problems.
+My portfolio includes projects integrating analytics and ML, for keeping pace with evolving technologies.
+My experience in trend analysis, and visualization strengthens my ability to solve real-world business problems.
 I am always eager to learn new data analysis techniques and explore innovative tools.
 Whether working independently or in a team, I thrive on uncovering insights and leveraging data to solve complex challenges.

 This repository serves as a showcase of my skills, projects, and progress in Data Analytics and Data Science.